dougeby/IntuneDocs/intune/groups-get-started.md

 ## What happens to policies and apps you previously deployed?

 Policies and apps continue to be deployed to groups, just like before.
-However, you'll now manage these groups from the Azure portal, instead of the classic Intune console.
+However, you now manage these groups from the Azure portal, instead of the classic Intune console.